jbarroso/clean-code/README.md

 ```java
 int d; // elapsed time in days
 ```
-Insted of that use a name that specifies what is being measured and his unit:
+Instead of that use a name that specifies what is being measured and his unit:
 ```java
 int elapsedTimeInDays;
 ```